 Additionally, Liston claims, also by law, the coercion and duress he faced should have invalidated the contracts.
 Had he been given more wiggle room and emotional clarity to negotiate the terms of the agreements with legal advice, Liston believes he would have better understood the ICO and accepted a portion of the REP tokens that would have ballooned in value to the amount in legal damages he is currently seeking.

 If not through a direct offer, Liston claims the Augur team should have endowed him REP by virtue of his Dyffy shares.
-His ousting, he reasons, would have met the two elements of a double-trigger acceleration clause — involuntary termination and sale of the company — to automatically vest his company shares in their entirety and convert them into an active cut of the ICO.
+His ousting, he reasons, would have met the two elements of a double-trigger acceleration clause — involuntary termination and sale of the company — to automatically vest and convert his company shares into an active cut of the ICO.

-Augur, by transferring Dyffy holdings into the Estonian for-profit company Forecast Foundation OÜ as they had allegedly done with the Oregonian non-profit Forecast Foundation, sold the company, which is why Peterson, Krug and Gardner have corresponding share percentages in Dyffy and Forecast Foundation OÜ, the lawsuit says.
+Augur sold the company by transferring Dyffy holdings into the Estonian for-profit company Forecast Foundation OÜ as had allegedly been done with the Oregonian non-profit Forecast Foundation, the lawsuit says, which is why Liston believes Peterson, Krug and Gardner own corresponding share percentages in Dyffy and Forecast Foundation OÜ.

 Violating the agreements

 The lawsuit says Peterson has also revealed fraudulent intent in the legal back-and-forth by “block[ing] all potential press releases and reject[ing] all public media statements” for the ICO that mentioned Liston as a co-founder.
-Peterson rebuffed appeals in November 2015 to identify Liston’s role at Augur before the ICO went live, the lawsuit states.
+The lawsuit says Peterson rebuffed appeals in November 2015 to identify Liston’s role at Augur before the ICO went live.

-Liston had claimed he was a co-founder in social media posts, the lawsuit explains, triggering Augur frontman Peterson to disavow him and Forecast Foundation OÜ to send him a cease-and-desist letter.
+Liston had claimed he was a co-founder in social media posts, the lawsuit explains, triggering Augur frontman Peterson to publicly disavow him and privately send him a cease-and-desist letter through Forecast Foundation OÜ.

 A representative of Augur shortly thereafter emailed Ryan John King, whose blockchain map company FOAM Liston advises, using “aggressive and disparaging language demanding FOAM remove the phrase ‘Augur cofounder’ from Liston’s description on FOAM’s website,” according to the lawsuit.